How much can you pack into a day-long holiday? Three or four of a city’s major sights? Maybe rushed tours of a couple of adjacent towns?

 And it isn’t about packing as many experiences as you can into your day, but about allowing you to fully experience something that might otherwise be inaccessible—or in danger of being forgotten.

-The VR tour of the Bishop’s Basilica will be available at the Visitor Center of the Basilica in Plovdiv, opening later this year.
+The VR tour of the Bishop’s Basilica is available at the Visitor Center of the Basilica in Plovdiv.
 Follow the Bishop’s Basilica @ https://www.facebook.com/bishopsbasilica/ and https://www.instagram.com/bishopsbasilica/